NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README.md

 	* Long = longitude in decimal degrees

 2 - [\[data\] Cunha et al. MS_soybean [date_photoperiod].csv](https://github.com/NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/blob/main/%5Bdata%5D%20Cunha%20et%20al.%20MS_soybean%20%5Bdate_photoperiod%5D.csv) is an coma separated file that
-	contains the information used in the R script [\[R script\] Cunha et al. ProcB - gee_temp_ts_extract.R](https://github.com/NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/blob/main/%5BR%20script%5D%20Cunha%20et%20al.%20AGEE%20-%20gee_temp_ts_extract.R) and produce Figure S2.
+	contains the information used in the R script [\[R script\] Cunha et al. AGEE - gee_temp_ts_extract.R](https://github.com/NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/blob/main/%5BR%20script%5D%20Cunha%20et%20al.%20AGEE%20-%20gee_temp_ts_extract.R) and produce Figure S2.

   - 2.1 The dataset contains the following variables:

-	* study_ID = study ID number where where the data was obtained
+	* study_ID = study ID number where the data was obtained
-	* study_ref = study ID where where the data was obtained
+	* study_ref = study ID where the data was obtained
 	* latitude = latitude in decimal degrees
 	* longitude = longitude in decimal degrees
 	* date1 = date of the sowing or flowering when the experiment was done
-	* date2 = a second date, when availablee, of the sowing or flowering when the experiment was done
+	* date2 = a second date, when available, of the sowing or flowering when the experiment was done
-	* event: if the date was related to sowing of seeds or flowering of soybean.
+	* event: if the date was related to the sowing of seeds or flowering of soybean.